Aiden-Peace300/c0723-code-solutions/css-positioning/css-positioning-quiz-notes.md

   an element with position: absolute is positioned relative to its closest positioned ancestor.

-- How do you constrain an absolutely positioned element to a containing block?
+- How do you constrain an absolutely positioned element to a containing block? by setting the parent to anything other than static

 ---